wp-plugins/gotmls/readme.txt

 5. The Quarantine showing threats that have been fix already.

 == Changelog ==

+= 4.15.29 =
+* Fixed a bugs in the Quarantine that was memory_limit errors if there number of files in the was too high.
+* Added the highlight malicious code feature back to the Quarantine file viewer.
+* Added the ability to change the admin username if the current username is "admin".
+* Improved the code in the Brute-Force Protection patch.

 = 4.15.28 =
 * Fixed a few bugs in the Core Files Check that was preventing it from fixing some unusual file modifications.